Recipe for Pan-Seared Ribeye with Garlic Butter

 Pan-Seared Ribeye with Garlic Butter is a delicious and easy recipe to try when you want a special melt-in-your-mouth steak.
 My husband gave this 5 stars!
 When it comes to choice beef, ribeye steak ranks right up there with the best.
 It really needs no other seasoning than some salt and pepper, but the garlic butter shoots this recipe to the moon.
 It’s so good.

-This past year, we purchased a home-grown beef for butchering from Swiler Angus Ranch.
-While we ordered a limited amount, we have been enjoying it immensely.
+This last several years, we have been purchasing home-grown beef from our youngest daughter and from the Swiler Angus Ranch.
+While we order a limited amount, we are enjoying it immensely.
 There is just nothing that beats home-grown beef, no matter what the grocery advertisements might say.
 If you have the opportunity to buy beef from a local rancher, I highly recommend doing so.
 Support your local ranchers and farmers!

 Ingredients for Pan-Seared Ribeye with Garlic Butter